idrinkpabst/test-git/README.md

 Roses are red
 Violets are orange

-The next paragraph has the same phrases, but now they are separated by two spaces and a newline character:
+The next paragraph has the same phrases, but now they are separated by two HUGE spaces and a newline character:

 Roses are ready
 Violets are orange